Cost of Home Care in SW Fort Worth/Burleson TX and How LTC Insurance Works

 Veterans Benefits

 Veterans and surviving spouses may qualify for VA Aid & Attendance, a benefit that can provide $1,000 to $2,300 per month toward in-home care costs.
 TRICARE and CHAMPVA also provide home health coverage for eligible beneficiaries.
+Learn more on our veterans home care in SW Fort Worth/Burleson TX page.
 Families with a veteran in the household should explore these benefits before depleting personal savings.

 Workers Compensation

 Individuals injured on the job who require home-based skilled nursing or personal care as part of their recovery may have home care covered through the workers compensation system.
-Workers comp home health care is available through specific authorized providers and requires coordination with the adjusting carrier.
+Workers comp home health care requires coordination with the adjusting carrier and authorization from a designated provider network.

 Commercial Insurance Plans

-Short-term skilled nursing home visits are often covered under commercial insurance plans — including major medical policies from large carriers — when ordered by a physician following a qualifying hospitalization or skilled facility stay.
+Short-term skilled nursing home visits are often covered under commercial insurance plans when ordered by a physician following a qualifying hospitalization or skilled facility stay.
 Unlike LTC insurance, standard commercial health insurance does not cover extended custodial or personal care.
-Coverage ends when the skilled care need ends, typically within 60 to 120 days of a qualifying event.
+Coverage typically ends within 60 to 120 days of a qualifying event, once the skilled care need resolves.

 Frequently Asked Questions